georgeslabreche/opssat-onboard-image-denoiser/README.md

 ## Implementation
 Mostly following and adapting TensorFlow's [Intro to Autoencoders](https://www.tensorflow.org/tutorials/generative/autoencoder) as well as an [example from Keras](https://keras.io/examples/vision/autoencoder/).
+Implementation of the Autoencodres can be found [here](autoencoders.py).
 To simulate fixed-pattern noise for CCD, a normal distribution is used to artificially add noise to the training and test data.
-Implementation can be found [here](autoencoders.py).

 ![Figure 1: FPN noise for CCD (left) and CMOS (right) noise.](./figures/fig1_fixed_pattern_noise.png)